EducationalTestingService/metaphor/NAACL-FLP-shared-task/README.md

 Main Dataset
 ---------
 For the shared task, we are using the VU Amsterdam Metaphor Corpus (VUA).
 There are altogether 117 texts covering four genres (academic, conversation, fiction, news).
-Please write to cleong@ets.org so that we can send you the VUA XML.
+Up until recently, VUAMC.xml was downloadable via this [link]( http://ota.ahds.ac.uk/headers/2541.xml), but right now the site appears unresponsive.
+We have written to the Amsterdam Metaphor Lab to ask them to fix the problem; once the original site becomes responsive or we learn of an alternative download link, we will post a note here.
+In the meanwhile, please write to Ben Leong (cleong@ets.org) to obtain the copy that we used for the 2018 shared task.

 Task Details
 ---------